CoN Virtual Lab

 - Nursing CEU.com Wild Iris Medical Education.INC

-- Bevel Up: Drugs, Users amp; Outreach Nursing (Teaching manual included)Bevel Up: Drugs, Users and Outreach Nursing (Biseau vers le haut) explores how to deliver the most effective - and least judgmental - healthcare to people who use drugs.
+- Bevel Up: Drugs, Users amp; Outreach Nursing (Teaching manual included)Bevel Up: Drugs, Users and Outreach Nursing explores how to deliver the most effective - and least judgmental - healthcare to people who use drugs.
 This groundbreaking teaching DVD combines a 45-minute documentary with an additional 3.5 hours of interactive menus and additional interviews and footage.

-- Community and Aggregate Assessmentfocuses on the process and issues inherent in assessing a geographic community and various aggregates within such a couumunity, using a partnership approach.
+- Community and Aggregate AssessmentFocuses on the process and issues inherent in assessing a geographic community and various aggregates within such a community, using a partnership approach.
 The concept and methods of community/aggregate assessment are described, as is the role of the nurse in the process.

 - Community Development in Community Health NursingIn this video program, the experiences of community health nurses and community members are used to examine the concept and princples of community development.
 How community development fits within community health nursing practice is illustrated, including the role of the community health nurse in this process.
 Outcomes and challenges involved in community development work are also highlighted.

-- Community Health Nursing: A Practical ViewThe amp;quot;real worldamp;quot; of community health nursing practice in rural and urban settings is explored through the voices and activities of home health nurses and public health nurses.
+- Community Health Nursing: A Practical ViewThe real world of community health nursing practice in rural and urban settings is explored through the voices and activities of home health nurses and public health nurses.
 This video highlights differences and commonalities between these two types of nursing practice.
 Standards of community health nursing are identified, and various roles of community health nurses are illustrated throughout.

 - Competent Care in a Culturally Diverse NationCulturally competent care adapts care interventions to the cultural needs and preferences (ethnic and religious beliefs, values, and practices) of diverse clients.
 This program provides practical and effective methods of recognizing and dealing with the special needs of different cultures.